Pediatric ER Travel Nurse Jobs in Iowa

 Iowa’s pediatric emergency care system is built around a few anchor facilities that serve as referral centers for the entire state and parts of neighboring states.
 Des Moines and Iowa City each have children’s hospitals with active pediatric EDs, while cities like Cedar Rapids and Davenport have regional medical centers handling peds cases in combined emergency departments.
 The result is consistent demand for nurses who can manage sick kids independently.

 Iowa is a Nurse Licensure Compact state.
 If your primary state of residence is also a compact state, your multistate license lets you start working in Iowa without a separate application.
-No extra fees, no waiting — just confirm your compact status and you’re good to go.
+No extra fees and no waiting.
+Confirm your compact status and you’re good to go.

 What drives the demand?
 Iowa’s rural geography means children in outlying areas often present to community hospitals first, and those facilities need nurses who can stabilize pediatric emergencies before transfer.
-At the children’s hospitals, seasonal surges — especially RSV and flu — create staffing gaps that travel nurses fill.
+At the children’s hospitals, seasonal surges from RSV and flu create staffing gaps that travel nurses fill.
 And like most Midwest states, Iowa’s been dealing with an experienced-nurse shortage that doesn’t have a quick fix.

 Where Pediatric ER Nurses Work in Iowa

-Des Moines — Iowa’s capital and largest city is home to a children’s hospital with a pediatric ED that serves as the primary referral center for central and western Iowa.
+Des Moines is Iowa’s capital and largest city, home to a children’s hospital with a pediatric ED that serves as the primary referral center for central and western Iowa.
 You’ll see a healthy mix of cases here, from common pediatric emergencies to high-acuity trauma.
-Des Moines has come a long way in the last decade — good restaurants, a revitalized downtown, farmer’s markets, and a surprisingly active social scene.
+The city itself has come a long way in the last decade, with good restaurants, a revitalized downtown, farmer’s markets, and a surprisingly active social scene.
 It’s not flashy, but it’s comfortable.

-Iowa City — The university children’s hospital here is a major academic medical center that handles some of the most complex pediatric cases in the state.
+Iowa City is where the university children’s hospital operates as a major academic medical center, handling some of the most complex pediatric cases in the state.
 If you want to work in a setting where advanced medicine meets hands-on emergency care, Iowa City delivers.
-It’s a classic college town — walkable, affordable, and packed with culture for a city its size.
+It’s a classic college town, walkable and affordable, with more culture than you’d expect for a city its size.

-Cedar Rapids — Eastern Iowa’s largest city has medical centers with combined adult and pediatric emergency departments.
+Cedar Rapids is eastern Iowa’s largest city, with medical centers running combined adult and pediatric emergency departments.
 Peds volume is steady, and the facilities value travel nurses who bring specialty experience.
 Cedar Rapids offers a small-city lifestyle with the amenities you need and a cost of living that makes saving easy.

-Davenport — Part of the Quad Cities straddling the Iowa-Illinois border, Davenport has regional healthcare facilities that handle pediatric emergencies for the surrounding area.
+Davenport sits in the Quad Cities straddling the Iowa-Illinois border, with regional healthcare facilities that handle pediatric emergencies for the surrounding area.
 It’s an interesting market because you’re drawing patients from two states.
 The Mississippi River setting is scenic, and the area has more going on than people expect.

-Sioux City — Sitting at the junction of Iowa, Nebraska, and South Dakota, Sioux City’s medical centers serve a tri-state rural population.
+Sioux City sits at the junction of Iowa, Nebraska, and South Dakota, and its medical centers serve a tri-state rural population.
 Pediatric ER nurses here handle a wide range of cases and play a critical role in stabilizing kids who may need transfer to larger facilities.
 It’s a tight-knit community, and travelers who enjoy making a real impact in underserved areas tend to thrive here.

 Pay and Benefits